Management Development for the Food Safety/Sanitation Professional

 Invest in your sanitation staff and give them the skills needed to recognize food safety and sanitation issues and manage your programs in today’s changing food industry.
 Our experienced instructors use interactive applications and one-on-one tutorials to prepare professionals to assess a facility, establish sanitation and food safety goals, develop programs and activities, and manage programs for continuous improvement.

 Management Development for the Food Safety/Sanitation Professional is offered under AIB's accreditation.
-Upon graduation, students will receive a certificate of accomplishment and will be publically recognized during a graduation ceremony.
+Upon graduation, students will receive a certificate of accomplishment and will be publicly recognized during a graduation ceremony.

 After this seminar you’ll know how to: